jncraton/software-engineering-cpsc4430/readme.md

 ### Exams

 All exams are cumulative with a focus on more recent material.
-Exam are typically a mix of multiple choice and essay questions.
+Exams are typically a mix of multiple choice and essay questions.

 !INCLUDE "tail.md"